dockstore/dockstore-documentation/docs/advanced-topics/checksum-support.rst

 When the download has completed a Digest is provided in the terminal output.
 This should match the checksum provided by the Dockstore API.

+Depending on your execution engine, the image may be downloaded using another technique and may not have its checksum verified.

 Tools
 -----